devjoi2018/python_virtual_assistant/README.md

     - PyAudio

 Para poder iniciar el programa debe ejecutar el archivo ( **gui_app.py** ), se abrira una interfaz bastante simple pero fue creada asi solo para evitar que sea la tipica aplicacion de consola.
 Por favor sientase en la libertad de poder clonar, compartir, descargar y modificar el codigo como usted desee, use el codigo como guste sin pedir permiso.

+## English

+At the moment this assistant is only in Spanish, however you only have to change the language to English and change the orders to English and it will also work.